Updated : 24/06/2014

 No withdrawal for urgent repairs

 Specific rules apply to small businesses and craftsmen, such as a plumber.
 You don’t have the right to withdraw in cases where you ordered urgent repairs and maintenance work.
-For instance, if you call a plumber to repair a leaking shower, you can't cancel the work once you have agreed on the price of the service.Still need help?
+For instance, if you call a plumber to repair a leaking shower, you can't cancel the work once you have agreed on the price of the service.Help and advice

 Haven't found the information you need?
 Do you have a problem to solve?